-In particular Jung speaks of the case of Ms. Miller, of the transformation of her libido from romantic desire to spiritual desire.
+In Symbols of Transformation, Jung speaks of the case of Ms. Miller, of the transformation of her libido from romantic desire to spiritual desire.
 As desire transforms, so do the symbols that appear in dreams and fantasy.
 Jung says: “The yearning clothes itself in ecclesiastical garb… where it at last finds its way to freedom.” (ibid)

 A symbol often “bears in its own peculiarities the marks of its origin” (ibid).
 Jung gives the example of the father-imago, saying that “by the devious route of the father-imago relationship,” desire for a human lover may be transformed into the image of “the Creator, the God of Sound, of Light and of Love” (ibid).
 Here, Jung is careful to not limit the idea of God: